TheUltimateC0der/listrr.pro-docs/docs/blog/2022/06/06/Update-v.2022.6.6.1948.md

 # Update v.2022.6.1.248 is out now

 ## :rocket: New features :
-- A static list should now get better results
+- A static list should now get better results when matching elements by `Name (Year)` pattern

 ## :bug: Bug Fixes: